 Key West has a wide range of places to stay, including hotels, resorts, inns, bed and breakfasts, vacation rentals, and campgrounds.

 I stayed at an inn in Casa Marina.
-Casa Marina is a district in between Higgs Beach and Historic district, a bit away from the most popular tourist spots yet close enough to walk and in proximity to the beach.
-I loved walking to the nearby attractions and passing by million-dollar mansions of the Key West Historic District.
+Casa Marina is a district between Higgs Beach and the Historic District, a bit away from the most popular tourist spots, yet close enough to walk and in proximity to the beach.
+I loved walking to the nearby attractions and passing by the million-dollar mansions of the Key West Historic District.
 Staying inland was peaceful and quiet.

 Transportation in Key West